 In this article, we will discuss the Transmission BitTorrent client interface.
 You can find detailed general information about the BitTorrent network protocol at the website: https://en.wikipedia.org/wiki/BitTorrent.

-Usually, there are rules, instructions, FAQ (questions and answers; how to download files, how to distribute files) on large trackers, which we recommend reading before you work with torrents.
+Usually, there are rules, instructions, FAQs (questions and answers; how to download files, how to distribute files) on large trackers, which we recommend reading before working with torrents.

 Go to the 'Applications' page, and in the 'Download Station' section, click on the 'Go to downloads' link to connect to the built-in Transmission client interface.

 Clicking on this link in your web browser will open the 'Transmission WEB Control' window.

 You can also open the torrent client window in your web browser by entering <IP-address>:<control_port> (e.g. 192.168.1.1:8090).

 An authentication window will appear; you should input the username and password of an account with access to the Transmission torrent client settings.

 After you sign in, the 'Transmission WEB Control' window of the torrent client will be opened in the web browser.